Our Culture

 - More than mind: we are more than our thoughts or feelings.
 Just like we have a body, we have our thoughts and feeling but we aren’t just them.

-We also believe that much that gets in the way of realising that nature: fear, ignorance, delusion, craving, anger etc. In particular, and especially relevant for us as an organization, we believe we humans have a tendency to:
+We also believe that much that gets in the way of realising that nature: fear, ignorance, delusion, craving, anger etc. In particular we believe we humans have a tendency to:

 - Looking good / avoiding looking bad: we often are concerned with how we appear to others – rather than actual outcomes in reality.